bkase/slides/adts-in-objective-c/slides.md

 Not having a `sum` type (aka a Swift `enum`) is like not being able to add numbers.

-It's insane!
+Note: It's insane!
 It is fundamental to modeling information!

 !!!